-The air was surprisingly thin for a beach town and I was 2 A.M.-drunk (in the real world, it was around four in the afternoon).
-I stumbled through Rockaway looking for my friend Matt’s house, feeling physically and emotionally lost.
+The air was surprisingly thin for a beach town and I was 2 A.M.-drunk (in the real world, it was about four in the afternoon).
+I stumbled through Rockaway, Queens looking for my friend Matt’s house, physically and emotionally lost.
 “Green Eyes” was looping on my iPod in remembrance of the ex who’d broken up with me twenty hours prior and who did not have green eyes, but close enough.

-I was looking for something, so I turned to the computer and then to Myspace, the way a girl looking for something in 2013 might turn to Gchat or Twitter or Facebook or wherever the person who just broke her heart might leave a clue, some sort of status update, some thing that says, I’m hurting too.
+I was looking for something, so I turned to the computer and then to Myspace, the way one looking for something in 2013 might turn to Instagram or Twitter or Facebook or wherever the person who just broke their heart might leave a clue, some sort of status update, some thing that says, I’m hurting too.

 We were back together five hours later.
 His blog post was struck from the record shortly thereafter.